 Elected officials who played a major role in the development of WEB were U.S. Senator Tom Daschle (D) working with the Carter Administration and U.S. Senator Jim Abdnor (R) working with the Reagan Administration.
 Other elected officials also involved were Senator Jim Abourezk, Senator Larry Pressler, Congressman Clint Roberts, Senator George McGovern, Governor George Mickelson, and Governor Bill Janklow.

-A lot has happened in 30 years.
+A lot has happened in 30 plus years.
 The number of customers served has grown.
 Children have been born and raised having never known poor quality drinking water.
-The minimum bill that WEB customers pay has remained virtually the same as it was 30 years ago when the project began.
+The minimum bill that WEB customers pay has remained virtually the same as it was when the project began.
 Not many water systems or utilities can make that claim.
 The credit belongs to the favorable funding package negotiated and secured in 1983 and to those men and women who have served on the WEB Board of Directors over the years and to the managers and staff who have worked for WEB.

-Thirty years ago WEB was the first of its kind.
+Thirty plus years ago WEB was the first of its kind.
 Funding a regional pipeline project by federal authorization through the Interior Department had never been done before.
 The idea of piping Missouri River water thousands of miles to farms, homes and towns seemed outlandish to many in government and looked almost impossible to many in South Dakota.
 Regional water systems are commonplace.
 Other South Dakota projects have benefited by the precedent set by WEB; Mid-Dakota Rural Water, Lewis & Clark Rural Water, Perkins County Rural Water, West River Lyman Jones Rural Water, BDM Rural Water, and Mini Wiconi.
 Most of South Dakota is served by rural water and more than 500,000 acres of prime river bottomland were lost when the dams were built on the Missouri River as part of the Pick-Sloan Act.
 In return, South Dakota receives good quality drinking water as one of the benefits.